 Please check the website for updates with photographs and information relevant to Wheal Dream Class.

-Our hall slot for PE will be on a Thursday, however please ensure that your child's PE kit is in school all week as it may be needed for outdoor activities and extra PE lessons.
+Our hall slot for PE will be on a Wednesday (for the thirst three weeks after the Easter holidays) and then on Thursdays thereafter, however please ensure that your child's PE kit is in school all week as it may be needed for outdoor activities and extra PE lessons.

 At St Uny Church of England Academy, we believe homework is anything children do outside of the normal school day that contributes to their learning, in response to guidance from the school.
 Homework encompasses a whole variety of activities instigated by teachers and parents/carers to support the children's learning.
 Please see the 'Chilli Challenge' homework grid attached to this page.
 The homework grid has a variety of exciting tasks and activities linked to our topic.